Tresjs/tres/docs/guide/staging/precipitation.md

 ## Usage

-You can use `<Precipitation />` component without passing any props.
+You can use `<Precipitation />` component without passing any props, this will achieve a snowy effect, like the before example.

 ```vue
 <template>